MRX8024/motors-sync/wiki/EN.md

 Most parameters support self-assignment to an axis, e.g., for `axes: x,y`, the parameter `accel_chip` can be described as `accel_chip_x` and `accel_chip_y`.
 However, `accel_chip` remains the default parameter if no axis-specific value is defined.
-This is relevant for Cartesian kinematics, which may have different implementations of drives.
+This is relevant for `cartesian` kinematics, which may have different implementations of drives.

 Parameters starting with `#` are optional.
 They have default values listed